-The sections below include information on the Clean Sport work that is carried out in Scotland and the UK, including where to check the status of medications you wish to use in order to remain compliant with anti-doping rules.
+The sections below include information on the Clean Sport work that is carried out in Scotland and the UK including; the UK Athletics Anti Doping Rules, the testing process, where/ how to check the status of any medications and important information on the use of supplements.

 scottishathletics cannot take responsibility for any information supplied on any external links.